 World Health Organization Collaborative Cross-National Study

-Health Behaviour in School-aged Children (HBSC) is a cross-national research study conducted in collaboration with the World Health Organization (WHO) Regional Office for Europe.
-The study aims to gain new insight into, and increase our understanding of young people's health and well-being, health behaviours and their social context.
+The Health Behaviour in School-aged Children (HBSC) study aims to gain new insight into, and increase our understanding of young people's health and well-being, health behaviours and their social context.
 In addition, the findings from the HBSC surveys are used to inform and influence children’s policy and practice at national and international levels.
 In Ireland, the study is conducted by researchers in the Health Promotion Research Centre at the National University of Ireland, Galway.

-HBSC was initiated in 1982 and is conducted every 4 years.
-HBSC 2014 involved more than 300,000 children from 44 countries.
+HBSC began in 1982 and is conducted every 4 years.
+HBSC 2018 involved almost 228,000 children from 45 countries.
 The target age groups for the international HBSC study are 11, 13 and 15 year olds attending school.
-These age groups represent the onset of adolescence, the challenge of physical and emotional changes, and the middle years when important life and career decisions are beginning to be made.
+These age groups represent the onset of adolescence, the challenge of physical and emotional changes, when important life and career decisions are beginning to be made.

 For more information on the HBSC International Network see the HBSC International page or the website http://www.hbsc.org/

 Prof. Saoirse Nic Gabhainn of the Health Promotion Research Centre, National University of Ireland, Galway was invited to join the HBSC network in 1994 and conducted the first survey of Irish schoolchildren in 1998.
-The 2014 survey was the fifth time that Ireland has been involved in this international collaboration.
+The 2018 survey was the sixth time that Ireland has been involved in this international collaboration.
 HBSC Ireland surveys school-going children aged 9-18 years.
-More information on each survey can be found on the 2014, 2010, 2006, 2002 and 1998 pages
+More information on each survey can be found on the 2018, 2014, 2010, 2006, 2002 and 1998 pages.

 Findings from HBSC Ireland have been widely distributed in reports, journal articles, factsheets and presentations to various interest groups.
 A full list of publications, articles and presentations can be found on the publications page.